boutproject/BOUT-configs/generic-next/README.md

-This branch contains configuration for the 4.4 series of BOUT++, on a generic Linux machine (e.g. laptop/desktop).
+This branch contains configuration for the `next` series of BOUT++, on a generic Linux machine (e.g. laptop/desktop).
 It was tested with Linux Mint 20.2.

 Quick start
 -----------